gervanna/RockPaperScissors-with-Tkinter/README.md

 # RockPaperScissors-with-Tkinter
-Rock Paper Scissors game .
+Rock Paper Scissors game.
 Player vs. Computer.
 Tkinter to be used for the GUI.